 Due to uranium market conditions, UEX did not propose supplemental program budgets for the Western Athabasca for 2015, 2016, 2017 or 2018.
-The Company will not incur Additional Expenditures and will allow the Supplemental Option to lapse on December 31, 2018.
+The Company did not incur Additional Expenditures and allowed the Supplemental Option to lapse on December 31, 2018.